LytixDev/slash/docs/syntax.md

 ## Lexical Tokens
-Slash source code is lexed into tokens separated by whitespace and newlines.
+Slash source code is lexed into tokens separated by whitespace, tabs and newlines.
 A token can therefore never span across multiple lines.

 ## Special Tokens
 ( ) [ ] { } * ~ \ , : ; ' & && = == | || ! !! < <= > >= . .. + += - -= @ @[ $